 Customer calls the main IVR number.

 IVR delivers customer treatment.
 At some point IVR checks agent availability and estimated wait time.
-No agents are available, and the wait time is higher than expected so the IVR proposes the callback to customer.
+No agents are available, and the wait time is higher than expected.

+IVR reaching out to Campaign Manager to validate if it’s online and if there are callback slots available in the next X days.

+Assuming yes to the above, IVR proposes the callback to customer.

 Customer decides to have a callback at specific time.